{ openssl x509 -noout -modulus -in server.crt | openssl md5; openssl rsa -noout -modulus -in server.key | openssl md5; } | uniq

 uniq filters out duplicate lines.

-• When the private key and the certificate don't match, the two commands in the group will output different lines, so uniq will not filter out anything, resulting in 2 lines of output.
+uniq will filter out and the second line, resulting in a single line of output. uniq will not filter out anything, resulting in 2 lines of output.